-But are they the right choice for you?
-The decision is more complicated than you might think, to help we have put together a few things to consider, as well as some ideas from JS Geddes recent projects with floor-to-ceiling units in the design layout.
-The main factors to consider inlude:
+To help we have put together a few things to consider, as well as some ideas from some of our recent projects with floor to ceiling cabinets in the design layout.

 Floor to ceiling kitchen cabinet design preferences